 This week, TechTarget released an infographic, called "Cloud Retrospective," tracing the origins, evolution, and adoption of cloud models beginning with the implosion of the dot-com bubble in the early 2000s.
 While we encourage you to check out the infographic for yourself, there are some nuggets worth noting.
 One is the striking difference of opinion between industry experts as late as 2007 and 2008.
-While some were already heralding cloud as the technology of the future, others were outright dismissive.
+While some were all ready heralding cloud as the technology of the future, others were outright dismissive.
 "Even if someone builds the Cadillac of cloud services, they'll be out of business within a year," said Windows expert Mark Minkasi in 2008.

 Public Cloud Adoption Is Taking Off, Even If It's for Hybrid SolutionsAt the time, Minkasi's dire prediction was not unfounded.
 Many organizations, deeply wary of moving data and applications to a public cloud, were looking into developing their own private clouds.
 In 2009, a database engineer at the Federal Reserve said, "There's no way we'll ever use a public cloud, but maybe we can adopt some of these concepts for a private cloud."
 In an attempt to remain competitive, vendors like Microsoft and Rackspace began positioning their offerings as private cloud.